 The Stephen Capel Mysteries bring the classic British detective story into the twenty-first century.

-Other books in the series include A Lonely Height, A Timely Confession, A Spotless Rose, A Twisted Harmony and An End to Innocence.
+Other books in the series include A Lonely Height, A Timely Confession, A Spotless Rose, A Twisted Harmony, An End to Innocence and A Fair Deliverance.

 If you’d like a signed copy - it makes a great gift - purchase direct below.
 If you want a personalised inscription, just drop Brian an email at email@example.com at the same time with the details.